Mydumper & Myloader Documentation

 Binary Logs

-The binary log files have the same filename as the MySQL server that supplies them and will also have a .gz on the end if they are compressed.
+The binary log files have the same filename as the MySQL server that supplies them and will also have a .gz extension if they are compressed.

-If binary logging is enabled mydumper will connect as if it is a slave server
+If binary logging is enabled, mydumper will connect as if it is a slave server and continuously retrieve the binary logs into the binlogs subdirectory.

 Examples